Emperor-Ovaltine/gideon/documentation.md

 *   **AI Conversation:** Engage in natural language conversations with the bot, powered by various AI models from multiple providers (e.g., OpenRouter, OpenAI).
 *   **Thread Management:** Utilize Discord's native threads for focused AI conversations with per-thread configuration overrides for models and system prompts.
 *   **Image Generation:** Create images using different AI backends (AI Horde, Cloudflare Worker, OpenAI DALL-E) via a unified command interface.
+*   **Trivia Games:** Play interactive trivia with AI-generated questions on any topic, featuring solo and competitive modes, scoring, achievements, and leaderboards.
 *   **Flexible Configuration:** Customize bot behavior globally, per channel, or per thread for AI providers, models, and system prompts using organized command groups.

 The bot is built on the Py-Cord library, using a modular "cog" system for organizing commands and features.
 State persistence (conversation history, configurations, etc.) is handled through a SQLite database, ensuring data survives bot restarts and updates.